corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/BLT/setting-up-corda5-network/index.md

 title: Setting up a local Corda 5 development network
 ---

+In this document, you will learn how to set up a local Corda 5 development network using Docker.
+You can then use this network to perform manual and/or automated testing.

 Use this procedure if you are developing a CorDapp but not deploying it to a production environment.
-In this document, you will learn how to:

-* Set up a local Corda 5 development network using Docker.
-* Deploy nodes to your network.

-You can then use this network to perform manual and/or automated testing.

 {{< note >}}